getify/You-Dont-Know-JS/scope-closures/ch6.md

 Notice that we surrounded the entire `function` expression in a set of `( .. )`, and then on the end, we added that second `()` parentheses set; that's actually calling the `function` expression we just defined.
 Moreover, in this case, the first set of surrounding `( .. )` around the function expression is not strictly necessary (more on that in a moment), but we used them for readability sake anyway.

 So, in other words, we're defining a `function` expression that's then immediately invoked.
-This common pattern has a (very creative!) name: Immediately Invoked Function Expression (IIFE).
+This common pattern has a (very creative!) name: Immediately Invoked Function Expressions (IIFEs).

 IIFEs are useful when we want to create a scope to hide variables/functions.
 Since they are expressions, they can be used in **any** place in a JS program where an expression is allowed.
 IIFEs can be named, as with `hideTheCache()`, or (much more commonly!) unnamed/anonymous.
-And they can be standalone or, as above, part of another statement -- `hideTheCache()` returns the `factorial()` function reference which is then `=` assigned to a variable `factorial`.
+And they can be standalone or, as before, part of another statement—`hideTheCache()` returns the `factorial()` function reference which is then `=` assigned to a variable `factorial`.

 For comparison, here's an example of a standalone (anonymous) IIFE: